Jacie: Farm Owner and Director

 At the Blue Spoon Farm we do not use chemical pesticides or fungicides on our vegetables or in our animal feeds.
 We buy our feeds locally from local farmers.
 All of our animals are treated humanely and are all allowed access to pasture when it is available and green.
 We practice rotational grazing with our goats in an effort to provide the animals with the cleanest pasture.
 We strive for all of our hay to be produced on the farm, or locally, and organically.

 Pick up or Delivery:

-Pick up, by appointment, is available at the Cortland Free Library for no added cost.
+Pick up, by appointment, is available in downtown Cortland for no added cost.

 Delivery is available to the Ithaca Commons area, Cornell University, the Ithaca Mall and Downtown Cortland - in small quantities - for no extra cost - by appointment only.
 Usually only on weekends.